-The air casters exist of a flexible rubber membrane that is fed by compressed air operating from 1 to 4 bar.
-A controlled leakage of the compressed air creates a thin air film between the floor and the air caster.
-The air caster can now float a few tenth of a millimetre above the floor with virtually no friction which makes it possible to move heavy loads and objects with relatively low force.
-It only requires 1 kg of pulling force to move a weight of 1,000 kg.
+The air casters consists of a flexible rubber membrane that is inflated by compressed air, with a pressure between 1 and 4 bar.
+A controlled “leakage” of the compressed air creates a thin air film between the floor and the air caster.
+The air caster now “floats” a few tenths of a millimeter from the floor, so there is practically no friction and it is possible to move heavy loads / objects with very little force.
+It requires only 1 kg of pulling power to move a weight of 1,000 kg.

-One single air caster with a 400 mm diameter has a capacity of 4.000 kgs!
+A single air caster with a diameter of 400 mm has a capacity of 4.000 kgs!

-The load itself is only raised by a few centimetres.
-Due to the relatively low flow, no dust cloud is created and the floor does not get damaged because there is no point-concentrated load.
-The noise level is also low due to the low pressure applied.
+The load itself is lifted only a few centimeters.
+Due to the low air pressure (1-4 bar), the floor is not damaged because there is no point load.
+The noise level is also very low because of the low air pressure that is applied.

 The right kind of floor for air caster movement is characterised as being airtight, smooth and flat.
 An unsuitable floor can (temporarily) be improved to enable the air caster transport system to float.
 This can be done, for example, with metal or plastic sheets.
 Less suitable floors cause higher air use, friction and wear.